 What Celestica does:

-We provide a range of electronics manufacturing services and solutions to OEMs in the computing, communications, industrial and consumer end markets.
+We provide a range of electronics manufacturing services (EMS) and solutions to original equipment manufacturers (OEMs) in the computing, communications, industrial and consumer end markets.
 We operate a global manufacturing and supply chain network.

 Overview of business environment: